shivannis/xandr-docs-public/xandr-docs/articles/monetize/explore-publishers.md

 ---
 title: Explore Publishers
-description: The article outlines the Publishers screen, which lists associated publishers and provides information on network and publisher performance.
-Users can select individual publishers for more detailed information. ms.date: 10/28/2023
+description: The article summarizes the Publishers screen, listing and offering insights on network and publisher performance. ms.date: 10/28/2023
 ---